lets00/lets00/README.md

 # $ whoami

 I'm a System Engineer working at [Zup Innovation](https://www.zup.com.br/).
-In my free time I like to play acoustic guitar, read good books and drink with friends.
+In my free time I like to play acoustic guitar, read good books and dring beer with friends.

 ## I like working with these technologies 🛠